Thursday, September 4, 2025

 But yet national borders also mean less today than ever before.
 Trade and travel goes around the world.
 It is possible to wake up in any country one morning, and go to bed in any other country that night.
 You can log onto a web site, or make a call, or send an email virtually anywhere on earth, with the national borders in between being absolutely meaningless.

 But the latest manifestation of Marxist theory is this phenomenon of collective global internet, known as "the cloud".
-The basic meaning of the cloud is that the data that you store, and increasingly the applications that you use, are not stored on your computer but are "out there somewhere" in the cloud.
+The basic meaning of the cloud is that the data that you store, and increasingly the applications that you use, are not stored on your phone or computer but are "out there somewhere" in the cloud.
 This blog is an ideal example of the cloud.
-It is not stored on my computer.
+It is not stored on my phone.
 I presume that the content of this blog is kept at Google's HQ in Mountain View, California, but could be on any server farm anywhere.

 Marx sensed what would come.
 The Nineteenth Century in Europe was a time of revolution, and he presumed that the inevitable changes that he saw would be brought about in the same way.
 We could say that half of the fulfillment of his theory was by way of the social reforms listed above.
 But the communication technology of the time was limited to telegraphs relaying Morse Code.
 Marx could not possibly have imagined the computer revolution which would one day manifest the other half of this fulfillment.